httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Defining HTTP Resources {#resource}

-HTTP Applications SHOULD focus on defining the following application-specific protocol elements:
+Applications that use HTTP should focus on defining the following application-specific protocol
+elements:

 * Media types {{!RFC6838}}, often based upon a format convention such as JSON {{?RFC8259}},
 * HTTP header fields, as per {{headers}}, and